-“It is Jesus who stirs in you the desire to do something great with your lives; the will to follow an ideal; the refusal to allow yourselves to be grounded down by mediocrity; the courage to commit yourselves humbly and patiently to improving yourselves and society, making the world more human and more fraternal.” – Pope St. John Paul II
+“It is Jesus who stirs in you the desire to do something great with your lives; the will to follow an ideal; the refusal to allow yourselves to be ground down by mediocrity; the courage to commit yourselves humbly and patiently to improving yourselves and society, making the world more human and more fraternal.” – Pope St. John Paul II

 In our culture, there is a need for great leaders exemplifying heroic virtue.
 Our students will excel academically and become strong, independent, and faith-filled.
 St. John Paul II Classical School preserves and promotes the sacred traditions of the Roman Catholic Church.
 We are committed to the formation of the whole child: Heart, Mind, Body, and Soul.
 We draw from rich tradition, and the integration of Catholic values into all subjects results in students who are knowledgeable, analytical, and articulate.